ahmadfaizk/lumen-tournesia/README.md

 # Installation

-Use composer to install this api
+Use composer to install this API

 1. composer install
 2. cp .env.example .env
 3. make database "mahasiswa"
-4. php artisan migrate
+4. php artisan migrate --seed

 For start this API in your localhost